ryanspletzer/ryanspletzer.github.io/_posts/2023-05-10-openai-enterprise-deployment-approaches.md

  - azure
 ---

-I wanted to capture some thoughts on deployment approaches for OpenAI in a large enterprise.
+I wanted to capture some thoughts on deployment approaches for OpenAI services in a large enterprise.

-Or rather, I want to take a stab at it -- given the short amount of time this service has been out at the time of this writing, I'm bound to get something slightly incorrect, but absolute preciseness is at times the enemy of progress, and these conversations seem to be popping up a lot recently...
+Or rather, I want to take a stab at it -- given the short amount of time this service has been out at the time of this writing, I'm bound to get something slightly incorrect, but absolute preciseness is not always possible, and these conversations seem to be popping up a lot recently...
 So someone has to give it a try.

 ## Open AI vs. Azure OpenAI

 One important up-front consideration is the distinction between the public OpenAI service and the Azure OpenAI service.

-From a deployment model standpoint, it's a familiar story: there is a consumer/prosumer SaaS version of OpenAI's ChatGPT and DALL-E and more, and these are inherently multi-tenant.
-There is not _yet_ a standalone business offering for their SaaS version.
-However, they do have a private cloud provider hosted version of the service with more controls on Azure.
+From a deployment model standpoint, it's a familiar story: there is a consumer/prosumer SaaS version of OpenAI's ChatGPT and DALL-E and more, and these are inherently multi-tenant services.
+There is not _yet_ a standalone business offering for the OpenAI SaaS service.
+However, OpenAI does have a private cloud provider hosted version of the service with more controls, in the form of Azure OpenAI.

 To draw an analogy, this is not unlike a number of SaaS services that offer consumer/prosumer SaaS (think SendGrid Free/Essentials), business SaaS (think SendGrid Pro/Premier), and cloud provider marketplace versions of the product